Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/04-nav-links/page-01.md

 <br />

-If within our _MART341-WebDesign_ repo, I can use either of these methods to link back to the same page.
-But one is much more efficient for me to type, and doesn't require me to have pushed all of (or anything) to GitHub's servers yet.
+Within our _MART341-WebDesign_ repo, I can use either of these methods to link back to the same page.
+One is much more efficient for me to type and doesn't require anything to be sent to GitHub's servers yet.